Project for a Troller

 2006

 Referring to either the boat or the fisher, the troller is an icon of solitary independent entrepreneurship, a traditional mainstay of the west coast fishing industry.
-Project for a Troller is an actual working salmon troller, split in half lengthwise along a vertical axis.
-The cutaway allows immediate visual access to the boat’s interior, revealing a well-organized and highly functional self-contained live/work environment for one or two people.
-Every boat had a wheelhouse, for navigation, social interaction, protection from the weather and all-round visibility, with its diesel stove for cooking and warmth; a cockpit at the stern, for storing and running the gear, sorting and cleaning fish, with a secondary steering and control station; a fish-hold, loaded with ice at the start of each trip, for icing down the catch; an engine room, for mechanicals, hydraulics, tool-room and fuel tanks; a foc’sle with bunks for sleeping and personal gear; a foredeck with windlass and anchor.
-A trip would last a week to ten days, depending on the duration of ice in the hold.
-Troll-caught fish, individually hooked on spoons or plugs and immediately cleaned and iced, commanded premium prices for their size and exceptional appearance; trolling allows for a selectively managed and sustainable fishery.
+Project for a Troller would use an actual working salmon troller, split in half lengthwise along its axis, and mounted in an appropriate location.
+(Mounted into the outside of a building’s wall, with the interior visible on the inside of the wall, would be ideal.)
+This example represents a ‘combination boat’, equipped for either trolling or gillnetting, depending on which fishery was currently open.
+The cutaway gives immediate visual access to the boat’s interior, revealing a well-organized and highly functional self-contained working and living environment, for one or two people.
+Every boat had a wheelhouse with all-round visibility, for steering, navigation, protection from the weather, eating and social interaction, and a diesel stove for cooking and warmth; a cockpit at the stern (where most of the work took place) held a secondary steering and control station, and 3- or 4-spool hydraulic down riggers, called gurdies, on either side, for lowering or raising the fishing gear when trolling, and a space for sorting and cleaning fish, called the ‘checkers’; a large spool just forward held the net for gillnetting; a capacious fish-hold, loaded with ice at the start of each trip, stored the iced-down catch for the duration of the trip (usually a week to ten days); an engine room, for mechanicals, hydraulics, tools and fuel tanks; a foc’sle with bunks for sleeping and personal gear; and a foredeck with windlass and anchor (boats typically would anchor on the bank at night when fishing offshore.)
+Outrigger poles on either side would be let down when fishing to hold the downrigger lines away from the boat.
+Troll-caught fish, individually hooked on spoons or plugs and immediately cleaned and iced, commanded premium prices for their size and exceptionally clean appearance.
+Trolling allows for selectively-managed and sustainable fishing, while gillnetting, a more indiscriminate fishery, resulted in catches that did not command so high a price.

-The model was built for the project by Doug Allen, a retired fisherman/logger from Mill Bay on Vancouver Island.
+This model was built for the project by Doug Allen, a retired fisher/logger from Mill Bay, on Vancouver Island.